-The game will begin around 11:30pm in UK time and is likely to run on until approximately 3am in the small hours of Monday morning.
+The kick-off time is 11:30pm in UK time and is likely to run on until approximately 3am in the small hours of Monday morning.

 Buckle up for a late on on this side of the Atlantic, and get those excuses ready for your boss – even if you are working from home!